PierreCharles/LoanApproval---Projet-Cloud/README.md

 - /getAccounts --> method to return all the accounts
 - /createAccount --> method to create an account with JSON POST
 - /getAccount/{accountId} --> return to get an account with his ID in param
-- /updateAccount --> method to update an account wich is send in POST Request
+- /updateAccount --> method to update an account wich is send in POST or PUT HTTP Request
-- /deleteAccount/{idAccount} --> delete an account with his ID
+- /deleteAccount/{idAccount} --> delete an account with his ID with GET or DELETE HTTP Request

 ## AppManager